-Carpet Texture Retention Warranty Basics
+Texture Retention Warranty Basics

-The carpet texture retention warranty usually covers excessive loss of texture from foot traffic resulting in tuft bursting, opening or loss of twist which cannot be corrected.
-Under the terms of the carpet texture retention warranty the manufacturer will often have a certified carpet inspector rate the carpet using the CRI texture retention rating scale.
-These standardized rating scales have a range, 5 = No change, 4 = Slight change, 3 = Noticeable change, 2 = Considerable change, 1 = Severe change (A grading with a decimal indicates that the appearance fell between two grading scales.
+The carpet texture retention warranty usually covers excessive loss of texture from foot traffic.
+Specifically they are warranting texture change that results in tuft bursting.
+Tuft bursting is the opening or loss of twist not correctable.
+Under the terms of the carpet texture retention warranty the manufacturer may have a certified carpet inspector rate the carpet using the CRI texture retention rating scale.
+These standardized rating scales have a range of 1-5.
+5 = No change, 4 = Slight change, 3 = Noticeable change, 2 = Considerable change, 1 = Severe change.
+A grading with a decimal indicates that the appearance fell between two grading scales.

-Common Carpet Texture Retention Warranty Exclusions
+Common Texture Retention Warranty Exclusions

 - Vacuum marks or heavy wheeled devices.